dominictarr/normalized-index/README.md

 Probably a rule of thumb is sufficient in practice, because the real world performance is probably related to application factors.

+Also note: the worst case is merging two _equal sized_ uniformly random data sets.
+(hmm, or data with the same keys, so that each run was only 1 item long) However, if one data set is much larger than the other, then you get good runs again!
+So this should fit with log structured merge trees pretty well.

 ## License